About the ESP

 Onboarding Process

-Emercury has a pretty streamlined onboarding process that ensures you get started on the right foot.
-The moment that you sign up, you’re guided to setting up your sender profile and the support team is there to help you.
+Emercury has a streamlined onboarding process that ensures you get started on the right foot.
+The moment you sign up, you’re guided through setting up your sender profile, and the support team is available to help.
 You get access to an actual live support team to guide you if you get stuck at any point.

 Ease of Use

 This is probably the leading advantage when it comes to Emercury.
 As per their stated philosophy, their platform is designed to focus on the core features that make a difference.
-That isn’t to say that they don’t also have a lot of additional cool features.
+That isn’t to say that they don’t also have a lot of additional features—they do.
+However, the design is entirely focused around the fundamentals.

 Broadcast Feature